isomerpages/mlaw-corp/_realign/2-process-Renegotiation.md

   (ii)	The day the only or last Notice for Adjustment is withdrawn;

-  (iii)	The day the Notice of Compensation is withdrawn, if no Notice of Objection or no Notice for Adjustment are served and lodged;
+  (iii)	The day the Notice for Compensation is withdrawn, if no Notice of Objection or no Notice for Adjustment are served and lodged;

   (iv)	Where the Registrar determines that no Assessor needs to be appointed;